Unleash/unleash/website/docs/contributing/ADRs/back-end/breaking-db-changes.md

 * maintain old and new DB schema in parallel
 * maintain code that works with old and new DB schema
 * keep it for 2 minor releases to give all clients a chance to upgrade the code
+* with a fallback of 2 version we can also downgrade in this range without running down migrations

 In the "contract phase":
 * remove the old schema when you know that no client is using the old version